norvig/paip-lisp/README.md

 # `paip-lisp`
-# Code for *Paradigms of Artificial Intelligence Programming*
+# *Paradigms of Artificial Intelligence Programming*

 ![PAIP](https://norvig.com/paip-cover.gif)

-This is the repository for the Lisp source code files for the book *Paradigms of Artificial
-Intelligence Programming: Case Studies in Common Lisp* by Peter Norvig (1992).
+This is the repository for the book *Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp* by Peter Norvig (1992).
 As seen on [TV](https://norvig.com/paip-tv.html).
 See also: [errata](https://norvig.com/paip-errata.html), [comments](https://norvig.com/paip-comments.html), [preface](https://norvig.com/paip-preface.html), [retrospective](https://norvig.com/Lisp-retro.html).

+This repository contains all the Common Lisp code in the book, as well as `pdf` and `txt` versions of the book itself (the copyright has recently reverted to me).

 # Running the Code